-Emergency Dental Care in Cary, NC
+Emergency Dental Service in Cary, NC

 There’s Never a Good Time For a Dental Emergency

-• The prices of emergency procedures vary greatly, but dental insurance can help
+• The prices of emergency procedures vary greatly, but dental insurance can help make them more affordable

 At Stapleton Dentistry, we understand that it only takes a moment for an ordinary day to transform into an emergency situation.
 While dental emergencies can be scary, knowing what to do and where to turn for assistance can help you to address the problem effectively.
 How should you respond to common dental emergencies?